olafbombach/kg-lab-ws23-task3/README.md

 ## How to contribute to this project:
 Thank you for your interest in contributing to this project!
 We welcome all kinds of contributions, no matter how small or big they are.
 Whether it's adding new features, fixing bugs, improving documentation, or suggesting new ideas.
-In this regard, please open a new branch and
+In this regard, please follow the instructions in XXXXX